-During the cutting, scraping and grinding process, machinists are subject to an excessive amount of vibration, which causes clouds of dust.
-As this process creates a lot of heat and friction, asbestos was commonly used within the tools and materials as a way to control the high heat.
+During the cutting, scraping, and grinding process, machinists are subject to an excessive amount of vibration, which causes clouds of dust.
+This process creates a lot of heat and friction.
+Asbestos was commonly used within the tools and materials as a way to control the high heat.

 Vibrating parts causes pieces of asbestos to become airborne, mixing with the dust particles and circulating around the workshop.

 Asbestos was also used in these types of environments as an insulator.
 As it’s retardant to heat, chemicals and electricity, the material was mostly used to cover steam pipes, electrical wires and boilers in an attempt to protect both the workers and the building itself.

 It wasn’t until the 1980s that asbestos was discovered to be carcinogenic and was banned from use.

 Mesothelioma Justice Network Brief

 Making the parts themselves was another way in which machinists would come into contact with asbestos.
 Gaskets and other metal parts would be cut from a sheet of asbestos graphite using a machine.
 This process would disperse the toxic fibers and put workers at risk.